radiantearth/community-sprints/11052019-arlignton-va/readme.md

 The STAC / OGC API Sprint is taking place November 5-7 in Arlington, VA.

+Check the [agenda](agenda.md) for the main schedule.

-This folder will evolve to hold the full agenda, tracks and space for experimentation.
-To start it is the following folders:
+This folder will evolve to hold various workspaces, and currently has two main spaces:

 [prep-work/](prep-work/) - Lists of topics to be covered at the sprint, being fleshed out with info to read and think about ahead of time, and overviews of the states of various discussions.